JDS-Industries/v2-documentation/docs/developer-essentials/git-workflow.md

 git commit -m "handles form submission for example feature"
 ```

-### When feature is Complete and at the End of a Work Day:
+### When Feature is Complete and at the End of a Work Day:

 Push the code up to the feature branch to the JDS GitHub Repository.